-Q.12 Would it be practicable to revive the pre-war practice of obtaining Administrative Approval on the basis of project estimates?
+- Q.12 Would it be practicable to revive the pre-war practice of obtaining Administrative Approval on the basis of project estimates?
 (To be answered by-Engineers, 'Q' Officers, Ministry of Defence, Naval Officers, Air Force Officers and Dte.
-G.O.F.).

-(C) Elimination of delays and unnecessary work

-Q.13.
+G.O.F.). - (C) ELIMENATION OF DELAYS AND UNNECESSARY WORK - Q.13.
 Who are the authorities responsible for preparing approximate estimates for major works projects of different monetary value?
 To what extent are authorities subordinate to the competent authority associated in this work?
 Does such association lead to a substantial diversion of the time of such subordinate authorities from their normal duties?